Sexual Violence: Assault, Abuse and Harassment

 - Counselling Services: Call 613 533 6000 ext.
 78264 to book an appointment with a counsellor.

-- Queen’s Human Rights Office: 613-533-6886 to talk to an advisor about sexual harassment.
+- Queen’s Human Rights Office: 613-533-6886 to talk to an advisor about sexual harassment

 - Sexual Assault Centre Kingston: 24-hour crisis line at 613-544-6424 or toll-free 877-544-6424.

-- Interval House Women's Shelter: A safe shelter for abused women and their children.
+- Interval House Women's Shelter: A shelter for abused women and their children.
 Call the 24-hour crisis line at 613-546-1777 or 1-800-267-9445 (toll free).

-- Kingston Youth Shelter: Emergency overnight shelter, counselling, and food for youth 16-24 - 613-544-3400.
+- Kingston Youth Shelter: Emergency overnight shelter, counselling, and food for youth, ages 16-24 - 613-544-3400.

 - Ryandale Shelter for the Homeless: Emergency overnight shelter for men and women and their families - 613-548-8466.

-Queen's fact sheets
+Queen's fact sheets and documents

 - Sexual Harassment:

-- Sexual Assault and Women with Disabilities.
-From the Disabled Women's Network Ontario 2003
+- Sexual Assault and Women with Disabilities, from the Disabled Women's Network Ontario, 2003